 The second is one I’ll call the “she’s all that” factor.
 In all the different readings I’ve encountered on the subject of girl bullying, one phenomenon shines through – girls hate the girl who thinks and acts like she’s “all that.”
 And when I really reflect on it, it bothers me too!
 But why do we hate that so much?
 It may simply be that we’re jealous of the attention this brings her.
 But I think more than that, it frustrates us that she is willing to take such pride in who she is in a way that we feel we can’t get away with.
 To paraphrase these authors, the girl who thinks she’s “all that” is despised because she steps outside the confines of gender roles and doesn’t limit herself to the expectations placed on women.
 She knows who she is and what she has to offer, and that can be intimidating.

-On the cusp of turning 23, I am the closest that I’ve ever been to feeling like I’m “all that.”
+Now as an adult, I am the closest that I’ve ever been to feeling like I’m “all that.”
 And that is not an easy statement for me to make.
 Even writing it, I struggle to resist the urge to qualify it with a list of my flaws.
 But I think we as women can simultaneously recognize that we are imperfect, and still take pride and possession over the incredible things we can accomplish, and the interesting, dynamic individuals that we are.
 Next time you receive a compliment, challenge yourself to breathe it in, and let out a thank you instead of a laundry list of insecurities.
 It’s okay to own your worth; it’s probably higher than you think.